If you're in the market for a new washer dryer, you've probably got a list of the boxes it should tick.

-If a 7KG capacity machine is big enough for your needs, it's hard to find a better washer / dryer combo for the money.
+However, a 7KG capacity machine is big enough for your needs, this has some great washing and drying programmes for all the family.

 Hotpoint has been a popular appliance brand in the UK since they first entered the market in the 1920's.

-The Hotpoint RD117JD is a heavy-duty washer/dryer, and the only one among our reviews capable of handling an 11kg load.
+This Hotpoint RD106JD is a heavy-duty washer dryer, and the only one among our reviews capable of handling an 10kg load.

-On the noise front, this Hotpoint washer dryer combo is surprisingly quiet at 63db on wash mode, yet one of the louder of these at 83db thanks to a hefty 1600rpm spin speed.
+On the noise front, this Hotpoint washer dryer is surprisingly quiet at 63db on wash mode, yet at 83db is pretty loud when spinning.
+This is because it has the fastest 1600 rpm spin speed.